CVAR - Cigarette Variability - 2014

 Cigarette samples are commercial cigarettes covering styles sold in Asia, Europe and North America.
 Cigarette samples are stored under defined conditions minimising potential temporal effects.
 Each volunteer laboratory has been assigned for a specific set of methods and all cigarette sample collections (time points) for each phase of the study are being tested at the same time to minimise temporal analytical variability.

 Phase 1 is complete and the report published in September 2018.
-Phase 2 is also complete and the report under review.
+Phase 2 is also complete and the report published in January 2019.
 Phase 3 is still underway and expected to be complete towards the end of 2019.

 The results are presented in the form of three CORESTA Technical Reports with supporting data files, which will provide information on short-term, medium-term and long-term variability for a range of cigarette types available across the world-wide market.